awsdocs/amazon-sqs-developer-guide/doc_source/sqs-using-identity-based-policies.md

 **Important**
 We recommend that you first review the introductory topics that explain the basic concepts and options available for you to manage access to your Amazon Simple Queue Service resources\.
 For more information, see [Overview of Managing Access Permissions to Your Amazon Simple Queue Service Resource](sqs-overview-of-managing-access.md)\.
-With the exception of `ListQueues`, all Amazon SQS API actions support resource\-level permissions\.
+With the exception of `ListQueues`, all Amazon SQS actions support resource\-level permissions\.
 For more information, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.

 + [Using Amazon SQS and IAM Policies](#sqs-using-sqs-and-iam-policies)